ddubny/ddubny.github.io/_pages/styleguide.md

 <br>
 <center><strong> I have been interested in Information Behaviors </strong> </center>
 <center><strong>  and human-computer (information system) interaction </strong></center>
-<center> My Competencies for Data Analysis and understanding of human factors will help me study more extensively. </center>
+<center> My Competencies for Data Analysis and  </center>
+<center> understanding of human factors will help me study more extensively. </center>
 &nbsp;

 -----